Islam in Uganda: History

+Despite persecution by the British, Islam flourished in the colonial period and was said to be fastest growing religion in Uganda by a colonial officer in the 1950s.
+Mosques were built in almost every established city in Uganda and the Uganda Muslim Education Association, founded by prince Badru Kakungulu with help by Asian Muslims, built hundreds of primary schools through introducing western educational curriculum into madrasah schools across the country.

 2002 census

 The 2002 national census recorded that Muslims represented 12.1 percent of the population.

 Geographical distribution

 Yumbe District is the only district with a Muslim-majority (76%).
 Muslims form a significant minority in the districts of Mayuge (36%) and Iganga (34%).